markstinson/qemu-images/README.md

 - In each directory exists instructions to run their respective disk images.

 ## I went to a directory but there was no disk image!
-- There will be a link in the directory's README to download the file seperately.
+- There is a link in the directory's README to download the file(s) seperately.

 ## Why are all of the disk images in .7z format?
 - In general, disk images can be fairly large in size.
 In most cases, .7z format has better compression than .zip and other compression formats